How To Do Powers In Google Sheets

 How to Do Powers in Google Sheets

 Google Sheets is a powerful tool for calculations, and one of its key features is the ability to perform exponentiation (powers).
 Whether you’re working with scientific formulas, financial projections, or just need to raise a number to a specific power, Google Sheets makes it easy.
-(See Also: How To Add Multiple Columns To The Right In Google Sheets)
+(See Also: How To Make A Horizontal Bar Graph In Google Sheets)

 The POWER Function